AgraSSt: Approximate Graph Stein Statistics for Interpretable Assessment of Implicit Graph Generators: Background : graph kernel Stein statistics

-} With the ERGM Stein operator in Eq.\eqref{eq:ergm_stein} and a rich-enough RKHS test function class $\H$, \citet{xu2021stein} propose a graph kernel Stein statistics (gKSS) to perform goodness-of-fit testing on {an} \emph{explicit} ERGM when a single network sample is observed.
+cancelling out common factors, depends only on $\Delta_s t(x)$.} With the ERGM Stein operator in Eq.\eqref{eq:ergm_stein} and a rich-enough RKHS test function class $\H$, \citet{xu2021stein} propose a graph kernel Stein statistics (gKSS) to perform goodness-of-fit testing on {an} \emph{explicit} ERGM when a single network sample is observed.
 With the summand components in Eq.\eqref{eq:ergm_stein}, the Stein operator can be seen as taking expectation over {vertex-pair} variables $S\in[N]$ with uniform probability $\P(S=s)\equiv N^{-1} $ independently of $x$, namely

 For a fixed graph $x$, gKSS is defined as

 where the function $f$ is chosen to best distinguish $q$ from $x$.
 For {an} RKHS $\H$ associated with kernel $K$, {by the reproducing property of $\H$,} the squared version of gKSS admits a quadratic form {representation} $\operatorname{gKSS}^2(q;x) = \Big\langle \E_S[\A^{(S)}_q K(x,\cdot)],\E_S[\A^{(S)}_q K(x,\cdot)] \Big\rangle,$ which can be computed readily. {More background can be found in \cref{sec:ksd}.}